 In truth, therefore, there isn't much point in putting off the task of disentangling the apparently 'opaque' data mountain that your company may be holding onto, since you may need to find out exactly what's in there even if only to establish whether or not it's legal (or advisable) to delete it.

-On a more positive note, that same process of investigation is an opportunity to bring order and structure to your unstructured data; to establish machine learning solutions that can help build and promote the company; to jettison the ever-growing expense of SaaS contracts, together with the potential exposure of private information to a third party service; and to leverage data on the company's own terms.
+On a more positive note, that same process of investigation is an opportunity to bring order and structure to your unstructured data; to jettison the ever-growing expense of SaaS contracts, together with the potential exposure of private information to a third party service; to leverage data on the company's own terms; or to enable such emerging concepts as data storytelling.

-In this article, we'll take a look at some of the types of data that can be extracted through automated data collection, and some of the advantages of establishing local workflows to analyze and leverage one's own business intelligence resources.
+In this article, we look at some types of data that can be extracted through automated data collection.
+We also highlight the advantages of using machine learning advisory and consulting services to establish local workflows that analyze and leverage corporate data resources.

 There are three types of data that a company is likely to be holding onto: structured, unstructured, and semi-structured.